dartanhansv/cisco-certifications/03-automation/wan-integration.md

 ## Introduction

-**WAN Integration** enables seamless connectivity between an organization’s on-premises data center and cloud service providers.
-It typically leverages a **hybrid WAN architecture** that combines **MPLS** and **Internet circuits**, allowing for optimized routing, enhanced performance, and reduced costs compared to MPLS-only setups.
+**WAN integration** refers to connecting on-premises networks with cloud service providers using a **hybrid WAN architecture** that combines MPLS and internet-based transport, often enhanced by SD-WAN for better performance, flexibility, and cost efficiency,

 ---